anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * P10: contains the base64-encoded PKCS#10 of the pledge.

 The JOSE object is signed using the pledge's IDevID credential, which corresponds to the certificate signaled in the JOSE header.

-Note while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current LDevID credential is used instead of the IDevID credential to create the signature of the PKCS#10 request.
+While BRSKI-PRM targets the initial enrollment, re-enrollment SHOULD be supported as described in a similar way as for enrollment in this document, if no other re-enrollment mechanism is supported.
+Note that in this case the current LDevID credential is used instead of the IDevID credential to create the signature of the PKCS#10 request.

 ~~~~
 # The PER in General JWS Serialization syntax